-- Major stormwater challenges are experienced in Ntha.
-To alleviate this problem, a new gabion-lined stormwater channel is required. - Inadequate sizing of culverts that threaten to wash away the newly constructed roads.

-Access roads are priorities

-- Streets and storm water network need to be better maintained - Ageing tar roads become not accessible - There is a need to properly maintain gravel roads; but the huge backlog in this regard remains a problem - Some roads are used by heavy vehicles attention must be given to allocate specific roads to heavy vehicles to keep them out of the CBD areas of the main towns.
+Major stormwater challenges are experienced in Ntha.
+To alleviate this problem, a new gabion-lined stormwater channel is required.
+Inadequate sizing of culverts that threaten to wash away the newly constructed roads.
+Status of arterial roads / internal roads Access roads are priorities Streets and storm water network need to be better maintained Ageing tar roads become not accessible There is a need to properly maintain gravel roads; but the huge backlog in this regard remains a problem Some roads are used by heavy vehicles - attention must be given to allocate specific roads to heavy vehicles to keep them out of the CBD areas of the main towns.